-- (5) The meetings of the doctoral committee are not public.
+(5) The meetings of the doctoral committee are not public.
 The members of the doctoral committee, its representatives and the persons consulted are subject to official secrecy.
-If they are not in public service, they are to be sworn to secrecy by the chairperson of the doctoral committee. - (6) The chairperson of the doctoral committee, or his or her representative if he or she is unable to attend, represents the doctoral committee both in and out of court.
+If they are not in public service, they are to be sworn to secrecy by the chairperson of the doctoral committee.

+(6) The chairperson of the doctoral committee, or his or her representative if he or she is unable to attend, represents the doctoral committee both in and out of court.
 He or she convenes the meetings of the doctoral committee, leads them and implements the resolutions made there.
 He or she handles the tasks delegated to him or her by the doctoral committee.
 He or she decides on urgent cases if the doctoral committee cannot be convened on time and reports on them at the next meeting of the doctoral committee.
-Decisions on objections to decisions by the chairman remain reserved to the doctoral committee. - (7) The chairperson of the doctoral committee communicates instructions, setting of dates and deadlines and other notifications of the doctoral committee that do not affect only individual persons by posting a notice and/or on the Internet with a legally binding effect.
+Decisions on objections to decisions by the chairman remain reserved to the doctoral committee.

+(7) The chairperson of the doctoral committee communicates instructions, setting of dates and deadlines and other notifications of the doctoral committee that do not affect only individual persons by posting a notice and/or on the Internet with a legally binding effect.

-Conditions for Admission to the Doctoral Programme
+Access and Conditions for Admission to the Doctoral Programme

-(1) Admission to the doctoral programme is carried out by the doctoral committee upon a formal application to the AGSHC.
+(1) Admission to the doctoral programme is carried out by the doctoral committee upon a formal application to a.r.t.e.s.
 Additional supervision agreements signed by professors in accordance with Sect.
 2 par.
 2 and par.
-3 are to be presented before the first documented discussion with the primary supervisor.
+3 are as a general rule to be presented before the first documented discussion with the primary supervisor.
+The doctoral programme begins with the date of notification of admission.